Dental Implant Restoration Fort Lauderdale, FL

-If you have dental implants and are having difficulty with them, call (954) 281-1231 and schedule an appointment with our Fort Lauderdale, FL dental office.
-It is critical that you have your implant examined right away and that you do not try to self-diagnose the problem.
+If you are having difficulty with your dental implants, call (954) 271-8034 and schedule an appointment with our Fort Lauderdale, FL dental office.
+It is critical that we examine your dental implant right away and that you do not try to self-diagnose the problem.
 This can lead to further irritation and dental challenges.
-During an examination we can let you know if you need a dental implant restoration and the best way to proceed with one.
+During an examination, we can let you know if you need a dental implant restoration and the best way to proceed.

 How common are dental implant problems?

 They are actually very rare.
-At Smiles By Julia one of the reasons that we recommend dental implants is because of their high success rate.
-Depending on the dentist you visit, that can be as high as 99 percent.
+At Smiles By Julia one of the reasons that we recommend dental implants is due to their high success rate.
+Depending on the dentist you visit, the success rate can be as high as 99 percent.

 Why do dental implants become loose?

 If your implant has become loose, it may be due to the fact that osseointegration never took place.
 Osseointegration is the process where the titanium implant fuses with the actual jawbone.
 The body deposits bone around the implant over the course of several months and secures the implant in the same way it secures the natural root of a tooth.
 If that process does not fully complete, your implant could become loose in the future.
 Additionally, the stability of your implant depends on your jawbone remaining dense and strong.
 If you develop gum disease or an infection that deteriorates your bone, the implant could become loose and fail.
 This makes it important to call our dental office if you notice any signs of gum disease which may include red, swollen and bleeding gums.
 Additionally, if you develop a toothache, visit our office for treatment right away.
 Doing so will prevent you from developing an infection that could negatively impact your jawbone.

 What do I do if my dental implant has become loose?

 Call us right away.
 The implant will not tighten on its own, nor will the problem correct itself.
 If you attempt to self-diagnose and treat, you can end up damaging your bone.